CFokstuen/HyperskillPythonProjects/README.md

 "This short code challenge can help the local zoo look after its denizens.
 You will create a tool for monitoring animals and their status."

 Zookeeper uses syntax basics, variables, data storage types, and while loops.

+### My First Project
+"You are an owner of a new small corner shop.
+You are doing well and want to determine how much you earned in the first month.
+Create a simple tool that will calculate your net income!"

+My First Project uses integer artimetic, variables, and taking user data.